ExciteEfect13/docker-classic-server/README.md

 We now have a [FAQ](FAQ.md) up, answering some of the questions we received.

+## Support

+Meanwhile we are on [Discord][discord], so come chat with us.

+Like our work and want to show appreciation?
+Give the repository a star, visit our [Patreon][patreon] and become an supporter. :heart_eyes:

 ## Requirements

 Since this is all prebuilt and updated by us, all you have to worry about is